dbuentello/slack-old-joe/README.md

 You can find a list of tests [here](docs/tests.md).

 ## Internals
-Old Joe is using [Chromedriver](http://chromedriver.chromium.org/) driven by [webdriverio](https://webdriver.io/docs/api.html).
+Old Joe uses [Chromedriver](http://chromedriver.chromium.org/) driven by [webdriverio](https://webdriver.io/docs/api.html).
 Assertions are being done with [Cherio](https://github.com/cheeriojs/cheerio).
 Automation is being done by WebDriver, Chrome's DevTools protocol, and – where necessary – with AppleScript, PowerShell, and Robotjs.
 There are no dependencies for the system that's running the test.

 Check out the [`src/smoke`](src/smoke) folder to see test suites.
 The whole framework is built to look and feel just like any other test suite - with a large library of helpers for common Slack operations (switching teams, opening channels, clicking on menu items, and more).
 All of this stuff is pretty movable - you can swap out Chromedriver for another protocol with ease, swapping out Cheerio for another assertion library is just as easy.